Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Discussion

 \section{Discussion}

-Data poisoning attacks pose risks to machine learning systems deployed in the real world.
-To better understand our vulnerabilities and ability to defend against these attacks, we systematically studied how data poisoning attacks fare against a broad range of data sanitization defenses.

-We were able to develop three distinct attacks that could evade data sanitization defenses while significantly increasing test error on the Enron and IMDB datasets.
+In this paper, we developed three distinct attacks that could evade data sanitization defenses while significantly increasing test error on the Enron and IMDB datasets.
 The \inf{} attack directly optimizes for increasing the test loss through gradient ascent on the poisoned points; the \kkt{} attack chooses poisoned points to achieve pre-determined decoy parameters; and the \mm{} attack efficiently solves for the poisoned points that maximize train loss, as a proxy for test loss.

-Compared to previous data poisoning attacks, e.g., the gradient-based attacks in \citet{biggio2012poisoning}, \citet{mei2015teaching}, and \citet{koh2017understanding}; the min-max attack in \citet{steinhardt2017certified}; or the label flip attacks in \citet{xiao2012adversarial} (described in \refsec{related} and \refapp{alfa}), our attacks significantly increase test error even in the presence of data sanitization defenses.
+We summarize the relative merits of these attacks in \reftab{attack-comparison}.
+The \inf{} attack is direct but slow, less effective against model-based defenses (such as the \Loss{} defense), and less robust.
+The \kkt{} attack is much faster, at least in our setting where it can heavily exploit convexity; however, its reliance on decoy parameters is also a limitation, as our heuristic for generating decoy parameters might fail under more sophisticated defenses.
+The \mm{} attack shares the same reliance on decoy parameters and is slower than the \kkt{} attack, and it only works in the indiscriminate setting, but it is more robust and can handle multi-class settings more efficiently.

-Our conclusion is that simple data sanitization defenses fail.
-We need to develop better defenses to effectively counter data poisoning attacks, and as our results above show, these defenses need to be tested against attackers that are specifically geared to evade them.
-We end by highlighting future directions of study arising from our work.
+We expect that more sophisticated data sanitization defenses could defeat the attacks developed in this paper, which did not account for them.
+However, these defenses might in turn be broken by attacks that are specifically geared for those defenses.
+The results in this paper show that data poisoning defenses need to be tested against attackers that are designed to evade them.
+We end by discussing some directions for future work.